James J. Howard: Tenure in Congress

 At the time of his death, Howard was fighting an effort by transportation-related businesses move to persuade Congress to "complete" truck deregulation, a move they said would save billions in distribution costs.
 Upon his death the committee chairmanship passed to Rep. Glenn M. Anderson (D-CA).

 Frank Pallone filled the seat vacated by Howard's death in 1988.

+Death and burial

-Howard was a resident of Spring Lake Heights, New Jersey, and was interred in St. Catharine's Cemetery in Sea Girt, New Jersey.
+Howard was a resident of Spring Lake Heights, New Jersey.
+He died on March 25, 1988 and is interred in St. Catharine's Cemetery in Sea Girt, New Jersey.